suleymanarslan/notebook/quotes.md

 > Everyone you will ever meet knows something you don't.
 — Bill Nye

-> Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.
-— Antoine de Saint-Exupery

-> A goal without a plan is just a wish.
-— Antoine de Saint-Exupery

-> The machine does not isolate us from the great problems of nature but plunges us more deeply into them.
-— Antoine de Saint-Exupery

 > To go wrong in one's own way is better than to go right in someone else's.
 — Fyodor Dostoyevsky